sasukedlast21/XWorm/README.md

 # XWorm V2.2

-### For Free Original License Key or Source Code send me a Message with your Hardware-ID
+### For free Original License Key or Source Code send me a Message with your Hardware-ID
 ###